dcunited001/dcunited001.github.io/_posts/2016-05-13-facets-of-greatness-knowledge-meta-and-epi.md

 things that you already know, then you can use these parallels as an incredibly useful tool to understand that new thing.

 > AND YOU GET IT FO FREE!!
+C.O.D.
+NO MONEY DOWN!

 The concept of meta and epi maximize your ability to make inferences about some new thing, using only your existing set of knowledge.
 The